alexrintt/shared-storage/docs/Usage/Media Store.md

 ## API reference

-Orignal API.
+Original API.
 These methods exists only in this package.

 Because methods are an abstraction from native API, for example: `getMediaStoreContentDirectory` is an abstraction because there's no such method in native Android, there you can access these directories synchronously and directly from the `MediaStore` nested classes which is not the goal of this package (re-create all Android APIs) but provide a powerful fully-configurable API to call these APIs.